Rene Magtubo

-Renato "Rene" Berja Magtubo (born December 12, 1959), nicknamed "Bong", is a Filipino politician and labor leader currently serving as city councilor of Marikina since 2019.
+Renato "Rene" Berja Magtubo (born December 12, 1959) is a Filipino politician and labor leader who has served as a member of the Marikina City Council since 2019.
 He previously served as representative for the party-list Sanlakas from 1998 to 2001, and as representative for the party-list Partido ng Manggagawa from 2003 to 2007.

 Magtubo served as secretary general of the Bukluran ng Manggagawang Pilipino in the 1990s, and has been the chairman of Partido ng Manggagawa since 2001.
-Since 2021, he has also served as co-convenor of 1Sambayan, a political organization that seeks to unite the opposition beginning with the 2022 elections.
+Since 2021, he has also served as co-convenor of 1Sambayan, a political organization that seeks to unite the nationwide opposition beginning with the 2022 elections.

 Early life

-Renato Magtubo was born on December 12, 1959 in Davao City.
-In mid-1979, Magtubo moved by himself from Bacolod City to Marikina, where he became a factory worker at Fortune Tobacco, then the largest cigarette manufacturer in the country.
+Renato Magtubo was born on December 12, 1959, in Davao City.
+In mid-1979, Magtubo moved by himself from Bacolod to Marikina, where he became a factory worker at Fortune Tobacco, then the largest cigarette manufacturer in the country.

-Political activity and career
+Political activity

 Magtubo served as president of the Fortune Tobacco Labor Union in Marikina from 1986 to 2009.

-In August 1993, Magtubo was among the 32 members of Kilusang Mayo Uno's Metro Manila-Rizal council who were suspended by chairman Crispin Beltran for their alleged "massive factionalism" in the organization; Magtubo noted that their suspension was due to their accusations of corruption among the KMU leadership.
+In August 1993, Magtubo was among the 32 members of Kilusang Mayo Uno's Metro Manila–Rizal council who were suspended by chairman Crispin Beltran for their alleged "massive factionalism" in the organization; Magtubo noted that their suspension was due to their accusations of corruption among the KMU leadership.
 He was soon made secretary-general of the socialist labor center Bukluran ng Manggagawang Pilipino (BMP), founded in September 1993 by labor leader Filemon "Popoy" Lagman and based in Quezon City; he would later be succeeded by Leody de Guzman.
 Magtubo also served as secretary-general of the Kapatiran ng mga Pangulo ng Unyon sa Pilipinas (KPUP; lit.
 'Brotherhood of Philippine Union Presidents') in the 1990s.

 As a resident and labor leader in Marikina, Magtubo characterized his labor organizations' relationship to the city government under Mayor Bayani Fernando as more pragmatic and open to negotiation than the radical positioning they regularly took at the national level, resulting in a respectful tripartite relationship between the labor unions, the local government and local businesses that has been credited with achieving industrial peace in the city by the early 2000s.
-A statue of Magtubo's colleague Lagman would later be erected in Barangay Concepcion Uno, Marikina within a year after his assassination in February 2001.
+A statue of Magtubo's colleague Lagman would later be erected in Concepcion Uno, Marikina, within a year after his assassination in February 2001.